Handheld TV game: History

 From the mid-1990s to the early 2000s, three things happened: the retro game movement started to gain momentum, the price of system on a chip technology fell dramatically, and car television sets became popular.
 Several unlicensed family games, such as the TV Boy, were produced.
 These factors led to manufacturers officially licensing classic games.
 The first TV games include collections of classic games; one of the earliest is the Toymax Activision 10-in-1, released in 2001.
 The first TV games contain collections of classic games, and many manufacturers started incorporating original content and controls.
 Jakks Pacific reached licensing deals with Disney, Pixar, DC Comics, Marvel Comics, Nickelodeon, Cartoon Network, and others.

 Criticism that video games were contributing to obesity in children led to the development of TV games with motion controls such as the Play TV series, including Play TV Baseball, Play TV Football, and Play TV Barbie Dance Craze in 2003.
 In 2004, Tiger Electronics created paintball and a The Lord of the Rings sword-fighting game, using a toy sword as the controller.
-In that year, Radica started producing collections of Sega games, such as Sonic the Hedgehog, Sonic the Hedgehog 2, Alex Kidd in the Enchanted Castle, Columns, and Gain Ground.
+In that year, Radica Games started producing collections of Sega games, such as Sonic the Hedgehog, Sonic the Hedgehog 2, Alex Kidd in the Enchanted Castle, Columns, and Gain Ground.
 The C64 Direct-to-TV was released in 2004 by Toy:Lobster and Mammoth Toys with a copy of the Commodore 64 operating system and a virtual keyboard as a hidden extra.
 In 2005, Jakks Pacific produced original game content for the new Star Wars and Fantastic Four films, and Tiger produced a Jedi lightsaber fighting game using a lightsaber as the controller.
 In 2005, Milton Bradley started producing TV game versions of Whack-a-Mole and Miniature Golf.